gabmansur/fraud-detection-pyspark-pipeline/README.md

 ❓Why didn’t you use machine learning?

-Because not every problem is a job interview for an XGBoost model.
+Because not every problem requires an XGBoost model to prove technical competence, hehe.
 Most fraud detection in production still relies on heuristic and rules-based systems especially for explainability, auditability, and integration with legacy systems.
 This prototype follows that philosophy: use what works, build confidence first, then layer on the complexity if and when it's needed.

 ❓How would you productionize this?
 In phases: